2. Development and Review

 1. Professional, Statutory and Regulatory Bodies (PSRBs) set standards for, and regulate standards of entry into particular professions.
 The University engages with a number of PSRBs through formal accreditation of taught study schemes at undergraduate and postgraduate level.
 As part of its responsibility for Part B of the UK Quality Code for Higher Education, Academic Board retains overall responsibility for managing all external review, validation and accreditation exercises relating to teaching activities within the University (Chapter B1).

-3. Institutes are required to confirm whether it is intended to seek accreditation for new schemes as part of the Scheme Approval Process.
+3. Departments are required to confirm whether it is intended to seek accreditation for new schemes as part of the Scheme Approval Process.
 Initial accreditation of new schemes should normally take place as soon as possible after final approval, and Academic Board should be informed of the outcome of the accreditation exercise.

-7. Institutes are responsible for publishing full details of scheme accreditations to students, and must always keep applicants and current students informed of the status of the study scheme with regards to PSRB accreditation.
+7. Departments are responsible for publishing full details of scheme accreditations to students, and must always keep applicants and current students informed of the status of the study scheme with regards to PSRB accreditation.

-8. If changes occur to the mode of study, or if a new collaborative arrangement for a study scheme is put in place, the relevant Institute should liaise with the PSRB to check whether the amended provision falls under current accreditation arrangements.
+8. If changes occur to the mode of study, or if a new collaborative arrangement for a study scheme is put in place, the relevant departments should liaise with the PSRB to check whether the amended provision falls under current accreditation arrangements.
 Students must be informed of the status of the new or amended provision.

 2.9 Annual Monitoring of Taught Schemes (AMTS)

 1. The University is committed to the annual monitoring of all its taught schemes within the context set by the UK Quality Code Chapter B8, Programme Monitoring and Review.
+This process is overseen by the Academic Board.

 4. The AMTS1 form should be completed by a scheme co-ordinator or equivalent, depending on how schemes are grouped.
 All taught schemes are subject to annual monitoring.
 To assist with this process AM data packs will be provided for schemes where numbers are statistically significant.
-Further guidance is provided in Section 4 for schemes where AM data packs are not available.
-AMTS1 forms should be submitted to the appropriate Institute Learning and Teaching Committee (or equivalent) in accordance with the deadline set by each Institute.
-Please note that action points are now collated into a single table in Section 9 of the report.

 (i) Annual Monitoring of Taught Schemes (AMTS) - Data Support